 member contribution rate means, in relation to time before the commencement day, the rate elected by the Member under section 22 of the GES Act that applied at that time.

-6. Meaning of contributory membership period (r.
-14)
+6. Current act under GES Act s.
+49(1)(a) as to contributory period, effect of for r.
+14(3)

 A current exercise of discretion by the Treasurer under section 49(1)(a) of the GES Act deeming a continuing Gold State Super Member to have a greater contributory period than he or she would otherwise have had, continues as a direction under regulation 14(3) that the Member is to be treated as having a longer contributory membership period than he or she would otherwise have.

-7. Meaning of eligible Gold State worker (r.
-15)
+7. Current decision under GES Act as to application of s.
+17B(2)(i), effect of for r.
+15(3)

 A current decision by the Board under section 17B(2)(i) of the GES Act that that paragraph does not apply to a particular person continues as a decision under regulation 15(3) that regulation 15(2)(j) does not apply to that person.

-8. Meaning of final remuneration (r.
-16)
+8. Final remuneration for continuing Gold State Super Member, calculation of

 For the purpose of determining the value of D in the formula in the definition of final remuneration in regulation 16(1), a continuing Gold State Super Member is taken to have been a Gold State Super Member on each day on which he or she was a member of the 1987 scheme.

-9. Limits of insurance cover — health conditions (r.
-18)
+9. Health conditions taken to have been imposed in some cases etc.

 (1) The Board is taken to have imposed a health condition of the kind referred to in paragraph (a) of the definition of health condition in regulation 12 on a continuing Gold State Super Member if —